fhermeni/wints/README.md

 - `wintsd --test` to check if everything is ok

 ## Running
-- `wintsd` launches the daemon.
-For test purposes, it is preferable to launch it with the `--fakeMailer` option to prevent to send mails (they will be printed on stdout instead)
+- `wints` launches the daemon.
+For test purposes, it is preferable to launch it with the `--fakeMailer` option to prevent to send mails (they will be logged into logs/mailer... instead)

 ## Benchmarks, tests